Quantum Machines raises $17.5 million to speed commercialization of quantum computing

 “We build systems that operate quantum processors and allow them to realize their potential,” Sivan said.
 “The orchestration platform, which is what we have introduced a few months back, is a hardware and software system platform that allows you to code very easily, very complex algorithms, and it will then orchestrate these algorithms on the quantum processor.”

 Those underlying quantum processors throw off a complex array of signals that are difficult to manage.
-Quantum Machines has created its own dedicated processor to manage or “orchestrate” the pulses flowing in and out of the quantum processor.
+So Quantum Machines has created its own dedicated processor to manage or “orchestrate” the pulses flowing in and out of the quantum processor.

-The company then has software that allows for writing algorithms in the QUA programming language it has written.
+The company also has software that makes it possible to write algorithms in the QUA programming language it has written.

 “It gives you the possibility to express extremely complex algorithms with extreme precision,” Sivan said.
 “It’s a fairly low level language and what we call ‘quantum native.’
 It’s very expressive so you can do much more complex things.”